Vegz78/McAirpos/README.md

 **NB: The _game\_files.elf_ only work from the [Linux console/CLI](https://en.wikipedia.org/wiki/Linux_console) and NOT with either launCharc or RetroPie started from a desktop/gui/X/terminal emulator environment.**

+If something goes wrong and the screen/keyboard freezes inside the game, it should be possible to regain control of the console/RetroPie by a combination of _CTRL+C, CTRL+D and CTRL+D_.

 ## Default layout for controls
 |Move|Keyb pl1|Keyb pl2|Gamepads|
 |----|--------|--------|--------|